CenturyLink Robocalls Blocker—Stopping Robocalls on Your Home Phone

 - Provide the details of the card to the caller when they ask (and ask they will)

-- Use the documents and instructions that DoNotPay provides to you to make a robocall lawsuit and get up to $3,000
+- Use the documents and instructions that DoNotPay provides to you to send to the robocalled demanding compensation

 The trick is in the free virtual credit card that DoNotPay generates for you.
 It is not a real card, but a virtual car number unrelated to authentic funding sources, and it does not contain any personal information even though it looks like a real card to the caller.